 I was raised by my Grandma, Charlotte Bracklin-Gordon, in what is now

-Road.
 Her house sat back about 40 yards, in a field, from the road.
-Now
+Now 50 years later,

-Grade.
-Catholic Charities of Chicago placed me in Angel Guardian Catholic
+Catholic Charities of Chicago placed me in Angel Guardian Catholic Orphanage;

-waist-long white hair, held-up with bone combs.
-Her long fingers and nails
+white hair, held-up with bone combs.
+Her long fingers and nails were amazing; yes,

 Grandma’s drafty tar-paper frame house had two rooms with windows on three sides.
 The inside walls were covered with floral wall-paper held-up with a floor and water paste.
 The floor was covered with vinyl and nailed down; buckling in more places than not.
 In one room was the bedroom with a double bed and a high single bed and a number of steamer trunks.
 It had two windows; one facing the road and the other George James house, to the north.
 The other room was both kitchen and living room with only a kitchen table, 4 table chairs, a cast-iron kitchen stove/oven, a breakfront for dishes and groceries, wash basin stand, a pot-belly stove for and Grandma’s rocking chair.
 Our outer door entered into Grandma’s kitchen.
 One window faced St Francis Mission and other the road.
 Grandma used butcher knives to secure the door at night.
 Her little house had a tiny earthen hole, through the bedroom floor, for potatoes.
 She had no ice-box, no power or running water.
 The out-house was around back.
 The pump was 40 yards down an incline behind her house.
 The bells of St Francis Church were our time-piece, Grandma had a wind-up clock that occasionally worked or was needed.